Hussain-Saabri/word-to-PDF/README.md

-# File Convetor:-word to pdf using nodejs and expressjs
+# File Convertor:-word to pdf using nodejs and expressjs
 created an fileconvertor using nodejs and expressjs

 ## 🚀 Technology used